Cycling Kickstart: How To Begin Your Cycling Adventure

 Cleaning and lubricating the chain

 Regularly cleaning and lubricating your bike chain is essential for smooth shifting and efficient pedaling.
-Use a suitable degreaser to remove dirt and grime, then apply lubricant to keep the chain running smoothly.
+Use a suitable degreaser to remove dirt and grime, then apply lubricant to keep the chain smoothly.

 Checking tire pressure and tread